mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 10 (A) 96–100% Almost entirely water.

 POPULATION
-The Population characteristic measures, obviously, the planet’s population.
+The Population characteristic measures, obviously, the planet's population.
 The Population digit can be viewed as the number of zeroes following a one, so a population of 6 indicates a population in the millions (1,000,000).
 Population is generated